Astros vs. Tigers Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Kyle Tucker, Spencer Torkelson and others in the Houston Astros-Detroit Tigers matchup at Comerica Park on Saturday at 6:10 PM ET.
+Bookmakers have listed player props for Kyle Tucker, Spencer Torkelson and others when the Houston Astros visit the Detroit Tigers at Comerica Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!